History of the town or: Egon and the ancient Romans

 Four hundred years later after the Rugii campaigns, the fort was evacuated by order of Odoacer.
 The sizable ten-meter-high flanking tower remained.
 Its walls are nearly a meter thick.
 As part of the old city fortifications, it is steadfast and unshakable.
 However, the settlement had lost its significance as a Roman outpost along with the soldiers.
 It was not until the Middle Ages that Tulln experienced another period of prosperity as a trading center on the water.
 Far and wide, there was no better ford to cross the Danube.
 The big market square attracted merchants from all over to the Tulln Basin.
 And the mighty tower was used to keep the landing stage safe for ferries and trading vessels.

-But the Danube vessels were slow.
-And crossing the ford in small rafts was dangerous.
-The townspeople had long been using the Roman tower as an arsenal and salt warehouse.
-Then a new railroad was established, the Kaiser-Franz-Josefs-Bahn, and Tulln became a significant transport junction again, this time in the Austro-Hungarian Monarchy.
-An iron railroad bridge was built across the river.
-The town became the district seat and a center of trade.
-Emperor Franz Josef ordered this rail line to be developed.
-In fact, Egon’s father had the emperor’s order to thank for his promotion to station master in Tulln.
-Egon saw the light of day in 1890 as the first baby to be born right in the station – in the large station master’s apartment with a view of the platforms.
+But the Danube ships are slow.
+And crossing the ford on small rafts is dangerous.
+The Roman tower has long been used by the townspeople as an arsenal and salt store.
+Then the Kaiser-Franz-Josefs-Bahn made Tulln once again an important transportation hub in the Austro-Hungarian monarchy.
+An iron railroad bridge spans the river.
+The town becomes a district capital.
+And once again a trading center.
+Egon's father owes his promotion to stationmaster of Tulln to the imperial order to extend the railroad line.
+Egon was the first baby to be born directly at the station in 1890 - in the large staff apartment with a view of the platforms.

 [Translate to English:]